-If you work at a desk doing ‘normal’ or ‘standard’ office work like writing or working on a computer, then the following guidelines are applicable for setting the correct height for your office chair, desk and monitor.
+If you use a desk chair doing ‘normal’ or ‘standard’ office work like writing or working on a computer, then the following guidelines are applicable for setting the correct ergonomic height for your office chair, desk and monitor.

 |Your height with shoes (cm)||Desk height -seated (cm)||Chair seat height (cm)||Monitor height – seated (cm)||Desk height – standing (cm)||Monitor height – standing (cm)|